airpair/using-es6-harmony-with-nodejs/post.md

 ### Destructuring assignment

-Destructuring assigment allows you to pull out attributes of an object and assign them to scope level variables in one line.
+Destructuring assignment allows you to pull out attributes of an object and assign them to scope level variables in one line.

 ````javascript
 var post = {